 New technologies will complicate oversight further.
 Although promising, some of these technologies are difficult to detect when abused.
 For example, consider that advances in nano technologies are becoming increasingly small (the size of a grain of sand ), pervasive (many are designed to monitor the human brain ), and wireless (signaling and data capture without wires ).
 How prepared are we to conduct oversight given potential abuses?

-Source for image: Conference program cover page (c) ASPA 2018
+Source for image: IGGI photo of part of the conference program cover page (c) ASPA 2018

 1] Jablon, Robert (March 11, 2004), “Scandal at UCLA reveals cadaver trade as big business: Unregulated system cited by specialists,” The Boston Globe.
 Available at http://archive.boston.com/news/science/articles/2004/03/11/scandal_at_ucla_reveals_cadaver_trade_as_big_business/ Ornstein, Charles (April 1, 2014), “Dollars for Doctors: Leaders of Teaching Hospitals Have Close Ties to Drug Companies, Study Shows,” Propublica.org.
 Available at https://www.propublica.org/article/leaders-of-teaching-hospitals-have-close-ties-to-drug-companies-study-shows MacRae-Crerar, Aurora Aug 12, 2016, “Scientists Build Implantable Bio-Sensor Size of Sand Grain.”
 Available at https://www.kqed.org/futureofyou/221882/scientists-build-implantable-bio-sensor-size-of-sand-grain-video Lawrence Livermore Laboratory, (July 8, 2014), “DARPA taps Lawrence Livermore to develop world’s first neural device to restore memory”